Collection Development

 Introduction

 The Board of Trustees of the Delafield Public Library has adopted the following Collection Development Policy to guide library staff and to inform the public of the principles upon which collection development and management decisions are based.
-Collection development is the ongoing process of assessing the materials available for purchase or licensing and making decisions on the inclusion and retention.
+Collection development is the ongoing process of assessing the materials available for purchase or licensing and making decisions on their inclusion and retention.
 Since it is not possible for any library to acquire all materials, it is necessary for every library to employ a policy of selectivity in acquisitions.

 Our Mission

-Connecting and empowering the community to learn, create, grow and thrive.
+Connecting and empowering the community to learn, create, grow and thrive

 Our Values

-• Community engagement
+• Community

-• Exceptional services
+• Exceptional service

 Objectives

-Library staff develops and manages the library’s collection, while striving to meet the cultural, informational, educational and recreational needs of those in the library’s service area.
+Library staff develops and manages the library’s collection, while striving to meet the cultural, informational, educational, and recreational needs of those in the library’s service area.
 Library staff members selecting materials and resources are expected to keep the overall objectives in mind when applying their professional knowledge and experience in making selection decisions.
 Impartiality and judicious selection shall be exercised in all materials acquisition practices.

 In general, scholarly, highly specialized or archival materials are beyond the scope of the library’s collections.
+Other staff members and the public may suggest materials for consideration.

+All library materials are available for use by all members of the public.
+Access to materials is ensured by the way they are organized, managed, and displayed and by the way staff interacts with patrons.
 The library participates in local and national loan networks for the purpose of providing awareness of and access to materials not in the Delafield Public Library collection.

 Authority and Responsibility for Selection

-Guidelines for Selection
+Principles for Selection

 • Selection decisions are guided by the merits of the work, collection needs, and interests of a diverse community.

 • The presence of any material or resource does not constitute an endorsement.
 A balanced collection attempts to represent all sides of potentially controversial issues as far as materials, space, and budget allow.
-Therefore, materials dealing with controversial views are judged as entire works, not on isolated passages or sections
+Therefore, materials dealing with perceived controversial views are judged as entire works, not on isolated passages or sections.

 • The library actively strives to ensure that materials representing many differing views and a broad diversity of human thought and creativity are represented in its collection.
 A balanced collection reflects a diversity of materials, not necessarily an equality of numbers.